seufelipe/seufelipe.github.io/_projects/2022-01-08-clubforce.md

 Clubforce is a sports club management platform for memberships, fundraising, communications and promotion.
 They are a market leader, with over 10 years history.
 Built for volunteers, by volunteers.

 I joined the company as First Designer, to work on the next generation of the platform.
+During my time there, I was involved on Everything Design, from collaborating with managers on user stories and backlog refinement, to building and presenting prototypes to different stakeholders, to developer hand-off.

-### A components library
+### A design system?

-The first version of the web platform had been built by a small group of full-stack engineers.
+The first version of the (web) platform had been built by a small group of full-stack engineers, without a dedicated designer.
 It was in pretty good shape, but two great challenges had to be addressed:

 - it had to scale
 - re-branding: we had to consider how to integrate a new logo, typography and colour scheme

-First step was doing an UI inventory.
-We found out the interface was made of equal parts Angular Material, Bootstrap and custom-built components.
+I reached out to the engineers, to try and understand some of the decisions that had been made.
+We found out the interface was made of equal parts Material Design (Angular Material, specifically), Bootstrap and custom-built components.

-We ended up with a component library on Figma, which brought design close to code and allowed us to iterate on and deliver interfaces consistently faster.
+Following the Atomic Design principles, a Figma Library was the first thing we delivered.
+It contained documentation and guidelines for every component, from Typography and Colours, to page layouts.

+The library is a living document.
+Any time a element needs to be introduced or existing elements need to be modified, we do inventory and consider the general impact.
+Developers and managers are included in the process, which allows for a more realistic cycle.

 ### Tokens for better website customisation